© All Rights Reserved

 And so Kindness Heals Here was born.

-To support young men 18+ who suffer from an invisible (hidden) disability to find their purpose in life.
-We are committed to meeting them where they are and treating them holistically as individuals, not by their diagnosis.
+To support neurodivergent young men, 18+ ,to find their purpose in life.
+We are committed to meeting them where they are, and treating them holistically as individuals, not by their diagnosis.
 They will receive an individualized healing plan that focuses on their intellectual, social, emotional, physical and spiritual selves.
 Our healing community will provide either a stepping stone to independence or a place to call home where kindness will always prevail.

 We envision a world where young adults struggling to find their life’s purpose are defined by their potential, not their behavior, and are treated with kindness, compassion, and respect, not blindness.